forguncyglobal/forguncyglobal.github.io/docs/8-working-with-forguncy-server/1-App-publishing/0-App-publishing.md

 # {{ page.title }}

-To make your applications available to end users, you need to publish them using Forguncy server.
+The process of uploading the application from Forguncy Builder to Forguncy Server and starting its operation is called *publishing*.
+To make your applications available to end users, you need to [publish them using Forguncy server](#steps-from-completion-of-app-development-to-operation).

-Once the app development is finished in forguncy Builder read below section for the step by step procedure of online app publishing.

 <!-- Applications can be published on the server using one of two methods: